MihirKohli/TypeScript-RAG-Microservice/README.md

 - vector store is in-memory so data is lost on restart, would need to re-ingest every time server restarts
 - brute force cosine search works fine for 20 faqs but won't scale, would swap to hnsw index for large datasets
 - no streaming on /query response, llm answer is returned all at once, would add streaming for better
+- add authentication and search query cache mechanism to reduce cost of frequently user searches.

 ## Sample Requests